julian7/dotfiles/README.md

 # Julian7's dotfiles

 This is my more or less educated guess on how to use a unix system.
-My shell of choice is ZSH, therefore you won't find any other configurations (maybe bash later, as a fallback).
+I use ZSH and FISH, therefore you won't find any other configurations (maybe bash later, as a fallback).

 ## ZSH config